lh3/longdust/README.md

 ## Introduction

-Longdust identifies long STRs, VNTRs, satellite DNA and other low-complexity regions (LCRs) in a genome.
-In comparison to [SDUST][sdust] which use 3-mers in 64bp windows to find short LCRs, longdust by default uses 7-mers in 5kb windows and can find centromeric repeats and VNTRs with long repeat units.
-It uses an algorithm different from SDUST as SDUST is impractical given long windows.
+Longdust identifies long highly repetitive STRs, VNTRs, satellite DNA and other low-complexity regions (LCRs) in a genome.
+It is motivated by and follows a similar rationale to [SDUST][sdust].
+Unlike SDUST which is limited to short windows, longdust can find centromeric repeats and VNTRs with long repeats units.

 Longdust also overlaps with tandem repeat finders (e.g. [TRF][trf], [TANTAN][tantan] and [ULTRA][ultra]) in functionality.
 Nonetheless, it misses